Nicodinus/symfony-async-event-dispatcher/README.md

 EventDispatcher Component
 =========================

+There is an async implementation of symfony/event-dispatcher powered by amphp/amp

 The EventDispatcher component provides tools that allow your application components to communicate with each other by dispatching events and listening to them.